Skip to content

 On average, you can charge between $50 and $250 to mow a lawn in the U.S. If the service includes lawn maintenance, like edging and clipping removal, you can charge between $125 to $450.

-How much to charge for mowing lawns
+How much should you charge for mowing lawns?

 If you’re mowing large lawns, your rates can be between $150 to $200 per acre.
 However, that per-acre rate will decrease with larger jobs, especially if you can save time by using a riding lawn mower.